 This option restricts the assignment of colors to currently selected particles or bonds.
 The colors of unselected particles or bonds will remain unchanged.

-OVITO uses a red color by default to highlight selected particles in the interactive viewports.
-Since this highlighting would mask the actual colors assigned by this modifier, the modifier clears the current selection by default.
-If you want to preserve the selection, because you want to use it further down the data pipeline, activate this option.
+OVITO highlights selected particles in red in the interactive viewports.
+Since this would mask the actual colors assigned by this modifier, the modifier clears the current selection by default.
+This option retains the current selection so that it remains available to subsequent modifiers in the data pipeline.